Contact

 — Emma Rice on Caroline Williams’ Puffball

-Currently Caroline is developing NINA, a contemporary spin on Chekhov’s The Seagull, as well as LOSING MY RAG, an installation about the gender health gap in the UK.
+Currently Caroline is working on a triptych on power and gender.
+The triptych includes NINA, a contemporary response to Chekhov’s The Seagull, as well as LOSING MY RAG, an installation about the gender health-gap in the UK.